extendedwhanau/DarkLight/content/home.md

 ---
-title: Let darkness guide you.
-Let light transform you.
+title: The Edge of Light
-subtitle: NEXT EVENT COMING SOON
+subtitle: Darklight Returns with
 dates: ""
 location: ""
 background_type: image